Published on December 5th, 2014 | by Peter Young2

 A Quick Guide To How A Solar Hot Water Heater Works

-Solar hot water heaters are a great way to make your home more energy efficient, but if your system isn’t set up properly it might not actually save you any money.
+Solar hot water heaters (here’s one solar water heater option) are a great way to make your home more energy efficient, but if your system isn’t set up properly it might not actually save you any money.
 Thankfully, there are a few quick and easy ways you can check yourself to see if your system was installed and set up the right way.
 Just follow this guide to ensure that your solar hot water heater is installed and working properly.

 First, however, a few basics.
 There are active and passive solar water heaters.
 Active ones have circulating pumps and controls.
 Passive ones do not.
 Among Active solar water heating systems, there are two types.
 One is direct, where water is simply circulated up to the roof and heated by sunlight directly in a solar collector.
 These work well in tropical climates.

 For places where temperatures get down to freezing, however, an indirect (or “closed loop”) circulation system is the active solar hot water heater you’ll most commonly find.